deeptir18/cornflakes-scripts/README.md

   -> [XXX.XXX.XXX.XX]       bash -c "ethtool -i ens1f0np0 | grep 'bus-info'"
 ==> [cornflakes-client1: ('192.168.1.2', 'cornflakes-client1')] interface: ens1f0np0, mac: XX:XX:XX:XX:XX, pci: 0000:41:00.0, port: 0
 ```
-**Note**: If you are using d6515 machines, please ssh into one of the machines
-and check the interface name of the ssh interface (e.g., the interface listed by
-`ifconfig` that contains the SSH IP for the machine, which will likely be 128.xxx.xx.xx). `generate-config.py`
-hardcodes the variable `SSH_IP_INTERFACE` near the top of the file to the
-interface name used by c6525-100g or 25g machines for the SSH interface; for
-d6515 machines, please change this.

-3. Turn on jumbo frames for the relevant interface on all machines (1 min).
+3. Turn on jumbo frames for the relevant interface on all machines (1 min) IF
+   they are not already turned on.

 Note from the output of the `generate-config.py` step above, the output that
 looks like the following.
 This is saying the IP address, mac address, pci address and